![]() INVESTOR PRESENTATION

 Includes Asbestos adjustments, AICF SG&A expenses and AICF interest expense, net

-2 Excludes tax effects of Asbestos related adjustments New Zealand weathertightness and other tax adjustments
+2 Excludes tax effects of Asbestos related adjustments New Zealand weathertightness and

 23.6% estimated adjusted effective tax rate (ETR) for